lrgc01/json2xml/README.md

      - script_A.py - sender - read JSON, transform into XML, crytpograph and send to receiver
      - script_B.py - receiver - read the crypto data, decrypt and write to a XML file

-## Running

-  - To run the containers with docker-compose:
-    - Change to the subdir 'run/json2xml' and
-    - issue the command:

-`docker-compose up -d`

-  - To stop and remove the containers with docker-compose:
-    - Change to the subdir 'run/json2xml' and

-`docker-compose down`

-       - Use stop/start to do stop and run again without removal

-  - To create the docker image:
-    - Change to the subdir 'build'
-    - Issue the command:

-`docker build -t yourTAGhere -f Dockerfile .    # don't forget the final dot `

-       - Change the image name to your TAG inside 'run/json2xml/docker-compose.yml' file